Charles N. Kahn III: Health reform debates

-Today
+Career

-Kahn is currently the co-chair on the strategy-setting Coordinating Committee of the NQF's Measure Applications Partnership, which was established under the Affordable Care Act to advise the federal Department of Health and Human Services on selecting measures for public reporting and performance-based healthcare payment programs.
+Kahn is the co-chair on the strategy-setting Coordinating Committee of the NQF's Measure Applications Partnership, which was established under the Affordable Care Act to advise the federal Department of Health and Human Services on selecting measures for public reporting and performance-based healthcare payment programs.
 Additionally, he has served as a member of the Governing Board of the National Quality Forum (NQF), where he helps build consensus on national priorities for healthcare quality reform and the standards for measuring and reporting on quality.

 Kahn also is a founding principal of the Hospital Quality Alliance (HQA), a private–public partnership that he helped to initiate.
 The HQA is a national private–public collaboration focused on improving hospital quality and making comparative quality information available to the public through the Hospital Compare website.

 Recognition

-Becker’s Hospital Review named Kahn one of the top 10 most powerful people to know in healthcare and he is one of only four people who have appeared every year on what now is known as Modern Healthcare magazine’s annual "100 Most Influential People in Healthcare" list, since its inception.
-The Hill newspaper has listed Kahn as one of Washington, D.C.’s top lobbyists for 16 consecutive years and wrote about Kahn in 2016 – "A force in healthcare policy for three decades, Kahn is steering for-profit hospitals through the rapid delivery system reform pushed by the Obama administration.".
+Becker’s Hospital Review said Kahn was one of the top 10 most powerful people to know in healthcare.
+The Hill newspaper listed Kahn as one of Washington, D.C.’s top lobbyists for 16 consecutive years.

-Kahn also received the prestigious B’nai B’rith 2016 National Health Care Award, which has recognized exceptional trailblazers in the health care industry for more than 30 years.

-“Chip Kahn has used his leadership in the health care industry to help Americans get the hospital care they desperately need.
-Throughout his long career, Chip has played a key role in health care reform,” B'nai B'rith International President Gary P. Saltzman said.

-In 2001, Tulane University's School of Public Health and Tropical Medicine awarded Kahn its "Champion of Public Health Award," and Tulane University's Department of Health Systems Management recognized him as one of its "most important alumni."
+In 2001, Tulane University's School of Public Health and Tropical Medicine gave Kahn its "Champion of Public Health Award," and Tulane University's Department of Health Systems Management said he was him as one of its "most important alumni."